TH-montassar/GestionConge/README.md

-create .env file in beckend folder and put this information
+create .env file in backend folder and put this information
 ====================================================================
 PORT =